vikbert/taskr/website/src/docs/installation.md

 ### GitHub Actions

-We have an [official GitHub Action](https://github.com/go-task/setup-task) to install Task in your GitHub workflows.
+We have an [official GitHub Action](https://github.com/go-task/setup-task) to install Taskr in your GitHub workflows.
 This repository is forked from the fantastic project by the Arduino team.
 Check out the repository for more examples and configuration.